cryptr-auth/cryptr-react/README.md

 | `logOut` | Asks to Cryptr SDK to run the session log out process |
 | `decoratedRequest(axiosConfig: AxiosRequestConfig)` | This method based on axios will decorate the request to the desired endpoint with the current Access Token as **Authorization Bearer Header** |

-There is more but main features are just above
+There are more but major features are just above

 ## Components

-We embedded some in this SDK some Components to help your integration.
+We embedded some components in this SDK to help your integration.
 Mainly it's button components and can still be configured as you wish (eg: `text`, `className`, `style` ...)

 ### SignInWithDomainButton